openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `response_type`
     * REQUIRED.
 Constant string value `id_token`.
 * `client_id`
     * REQUIRED.
-Client ID value for the Client, which in this case contains the `redirect_uri` value of the RP.
+RP's identifier at the Self-Issued OP.
 * `redirect_uri`
     * REQUIRED.
-MUST equal the `client_id` value.
-MUST be included for compatibility reasons.
+URI to which the Self-Issued OP Response will be sent.
 * `id_token_hint`
     * OPTIONAL.
 As specified in Section 3.1.2 of [@!OpenID.Core].
 If the ID Token is encrypted for the Self-Issued OP, the `sub` (subject) of the signed ID Token MUST be sent as the `kid` (Key ID) of the JWE.
 * `claims`